changepointGA: An R package for Fast Changepoint Detection via Genetic Algorithm: Applications

-The sample autocorrelation function (ACF) and partial autocorrelation function (PACF) plots of the residuals from the model with five estimated changepoints at \(\hat{\boldsymbol{\tau}} = \{\text{6, 42, 81, 91, 105}\}\) are shown in Figure \ref{fig:acfpacfAtlanta}, suggesting an appropriate model fit.
-In addition, Figure \ref{fig:AtlantaCpt} displays the detected changepoints (blue dashed vertical lines) and the estimated segment means (red dashed horizontal lines) overlaid on the time series.
+The sample autocorrelation function (ACF) and partial autocorrelation function (PACF) plots of the residuals from the fixed common-trend mean shift model, with two estimated changepoints at \(\hat{\boldsymbol{\tau}}=\{79,105\}\), are shown in Figure~\ref{fig:acfpacfAtlanta}.
+These diagnostics suggest that the fitted model adequately captures the dependence structure in the series.
+In addition, Figure~\ref{fig:AtlantaCpt} displays the detected changepoints, shown as blue dashed vertical lines, and the estimated level shifts around the common trend, shown as red dashed lines, overlaid on the time series.
+The estimated common trend parameter is \(\hat{\alpha}_0 = \text{1.5059}\), with a standard error of \(\text{0.3400}\).